How does it work?

 The energy transfer is not affected by snow and ice.

-Since the infrastructure lies beneath the roadway (8 cm under the surface), installing the technology in tunnels will not be a problem.
-Of course, the road still needs energy supply.
+As the infrastructure lies beneath the roadway (8 cm under the surface), installing the technology in tunnels is not a problem.
+It should be noted that the road still needs energy supply.